The Margaret Mahy Collection of New Zealand children's books

 - Some early, fragile items in the collection are only available to view by appointment in our Research Room on Tuakiri | Identity, Level 2, Tūranga.

 - Find items in the Margaret Mahy Collection in our collection.

-Although not comprehensive, it contains a copy of most New Zealand children's books (excluding 'readers') published in the last two decades, as well as many older titles from the turn of the century through to the 1960s and 70s.
+Although not comprehensive, the Margaret Mahy Collection contains a copy of most New Zealand children's books (excluding 'readers') published in the last two decades, as well as many older titles from the turn of the century through to the 1960s and 70s.

-With the increasing interest in and study of New Zealand children's books the collection is now used by a wide variety of people, from children completing school projects to adults studying for the National Diploma in Children's Literature.
+With the increasing interest in and study of New Zealand children's books the collection is now used by a wide variety of people, from children completing school projects to adults studying children's literature.

 Included in the collection is Six Little New Zealanders and its sequel Uncles Three by Christchurch writer, Esther Glen.
 The books were first published in 1917 and 1926 respectively.
 Betty Gilderdale in her landmark study of New Zealand children's literature, A sea change, comments that